umarcor/SIEAV/ghdl_ug/README.md

 ATTENTION: If the simulation is executed through `ghdl -r ...`, when using LLVM/GCC backends, Ctrl+C might terminate GHDL but not the underlying (and running) executable.
 Therefore, the waveform will grow non-stop.
-We might need to find the `heartbeat` task and kill it.
+We might need to find the `heartbeat` task (`tasklist | grep heartbeat`) and kill it.
 Note that this is precisely done for didactic purposes.
 The next example explains how to do it properly.

 ## *Full adder* module and testbench